 But the requirements for these jobs are higher too.
 Teachers should hold a degree plus a TEFL certificate as the bare minimum.

 Some schools ask for a CELTA or even an MA in ESL.

 Still something of a new place for teaching English, but many opportunities exist.

-This region doesn’t have as nearly as an advanced system as Asia when it comes to ESL so things are still developing.
+This region doesn’t have an advanced system as Asia when it comes to ESL so things are still developing.